Push Pull Control Cable Manufacturing Expertise

-Your custom cable assemblies need to be tested for optimal performance and fitness for your application.
+Your custom control cable assemblies need to be tested for optimal performance and fitness for your application.
 Sava knows this.
 So, we will mitigate the effect of constructional stretch with our proof loading and prestressing value-added solutions.

 Tension failures are unacceptable in any production run.
-That’s why Sava offers state-of-the-art, break-strength testing solutions, ensuring your cable assemblies meet or exceed your tension failure requirements.
+That’s why Sava offers state-of-the-art, break-strength testing solutions, ensuring your control cable assemblies meet or exceed your tension failure requirements.

-Browse our push-pull components, including our solid wire, controls and terminal solutions now.
+Browse our push-pull components, including our solid wire, controls, and terminal solutions now.

 While choosing the right services is important to assure optimal application performance, your push-pull assembly design plays a critical role.
 Take a moment to understand the design factors that go into buying the best push-pull cable assembly products.